 Today I am pleased to finally share one of the best cake/pudding/desserts from the small Indian Coastline state, Goa.
-They call it Bebinca – a spiced layered cake with Coconut milk.
+It’s is called Bebinca – which is a spiced layered cake with Coconut milk.
 The first time I was introduced to this delicacy was of course around Christmas time in Goa.
-Folks here mostly prepare it during advent but since this sweet treat has gained massive popularity amongst the people in this world, local brands have been selling it also during the year.
+Folks here mostly prepare it during advent but since this sweet treat has gained massive popularity among the people in this world, local brands have been selling it also during the year.

 Anyway… Bebinca can never be made egg-less.
 Egg yolks are what make the bebinca a bebinca.
 The separated egg whites can be used for another dish such as omelette poi or macaron and meringue cookies.
 Adding coconut milk to the dough gives the goan cake another typical tropical feeling.
 The ghee creates the perfectly baked layers and adds the certain flavor we all are looking for.